The laid back, small village, atmosphere still exists

 others it maybe necessary to stay at someone's house.

 Beyond Yelapa.
-Apart from Pizota, the
+Apart from Pizota, which has mostly been taken over by

 only place of any interest still inside the bay is El Chimo, a small